astrotars/stream-flutter-encrypted-chat/README.md

 }
 ```

-If the message is ours, then we can simply decrypt since we have everything we need to do so on device.
+If the message is ours, then we can simply decrypt since we have everything we need to do so on the device.
 If the message is theirs, we need to look up their public key first, then use that key to verify the decrypted message is authentic.

 Here's the Swift side: